keitahlenz-coder/web3-smart-contract/README.md

-# web3-smart-contract
+# Web3 Smart Contract - SimpleStorage
-simple smart contract to store and retrieve a number.
+This is a basic Solidity smart contract that stores and retrieves a number on the Ethereum blockchain.